 The MBA program is designed to help students better understand and live out the SAU Concept through active participation in business and organizations.
-Students will integrate the Christian perspective with business administration concepts, theories and practices placing importance on community and lifelong autonomous learning.
+Students will integrate the Christian perspective with business administration concepts, theories, and practices placing importance on community and lifelong autonomous learning.
 Participation in the program will enhance the ability of students to think creatively and critically in the organizational context.
 Students will become efficacious in their capacity to act ethically and purposefully.

-The MBA program seeks to combine the best of conventional academic training with the best of field-based learning.
-Most typical business disciplines are represented in the curriculum because we feel that a successful manager must be conversant using a variety of decisions making models.
-The MBA curriculum addresses decision-making found in accounting, information systems, operations, finance, human resources, marketing, and law.
-The MBA Program incorporates ethical considerations, entrepreneurial leadership, as well as the integration of faith and learning in the curriculum.
+The Master of Business Administration program seeks to combine the best of conventional academic training with the best of field-based learning.
+Most typical business disciplines are represented in the curriculum because we feel that a successful manager must be conversant using a variety of decision making models.
+The MBA curriculum addresses decision-making found in accounting, information systems, operations, entrepreneurial leadership, as well as the integration of faith and learning in the curriculum.